cmtchssn/Dissertation/README.md

 Today, I will make objects spawn in hand.
 Well, my objects are way to big for this to be convenient at all.
 If I use smaller objects, it will make sense, but right now they just appear around the player.
 Better than nothing.
 I also made a time cylinder today with variable sizes and speeds.
 I'm having a problem with the grabbing feature though.
 I have a parent sphere to show central location and a child sphere that expands and triggers playback.
 While a user is inside the expanded sphere, pressing the trigger will grab the entire object.
 This is not ideal.
 I only want to be able to grab the central sphere.
 I've tried switching parents, I tried adding a parent for the both of them, but nothing seems to work.
 I need to sort this and make it a prefab with parameters that account for what layer it is on, how big it is, and how fast it goes when spawned.

+### Day 048
+See if I can figure out the sphere problem.
+Then check the scrum board.

+I solved the problem.
+I have an empty object called TimeAndSpace that holds a TimeSphere and a SpaceSphere.
+The TimeSphere's position is set to the SpaceSphere's position in `LateUpdate()`.
+Now, when I grab the SpaceSphere, the TimeSphere's collider is not interfering, and the TimeSphere always follows the SpaceSphere!
+I have set the TimeSphere to have variable sizes, speeds, offsets, and direction.
+I need to make them spawn next.

 ---